Functional Mushrooms

 Hericium erinaceus

-Lion’s mane mushrooms are rich in vitamins such as thiamine, riboflavin, and niacin.
-They are also a good source of essential minerals such as manganese, zinc, and potassium.
-Research suggests that lion's mane may have several health benefits.
+Nutritionally, Lion’s Mane mushrooms are packed with B vitamins like thiamine, riboflavin, and niacin, and they’re a good source of essential minerals such as manganese, zinc, and potassium.

 Oyster